martbetz/Custom-Lensfun-LCPs/README.md

 ### Great!
 But where are they? ###

-I'll be uploading them to the [GitHub repo](https://github.com/martbetz/Custom-Lensfun-LCPs) very soon — watch this space!
+I'm slowly but suely adding them to the [GitHub repo](https://github.com/martbetz/Custom-Lensfun-LCPs) — feel free to check them out!

 ---